-When a student is absent from school or from any class during the day an admission slip must be presented on the following day to the teacher to be admitted to class.
-Admission slips and early dismissals are recorded in the main office each morning before 1st period.
 Parental written explanation of absences must be presented, with documentation, for each absence upon returning to school.
 All parental notes for absences, early dismissals, and tardiness must include the student's first and last name, dates absent, reason for absence and parent signature.
 The school will code absences in accordance with the State guidelines.
-If no parental note is presented within two days, the absence will be coded as 'unlawful'.
+If no parental note is presented within two days, the absence will be coded as unexcused.

 Early dismissals need to be submitted to the office before school.
 Students who do not turn in notices before 1st block run the risk of not being able to leave on time.
 If a student brings an early dismissal note to the office after the school day begins and is then tardy to the next class, the tardy will be unexcused.
-A student that leaves school during the day or comes in late due to medical or court appointment must submit a note from the medical office or court order for the time missed to be lawful.
+A student that leaves school during the day or comes in late due to medical or court appointment must submit a note from the medical office or court order for the time missed to be excused.

-Students who report to class without an admission slip will be sent to the office for a slip.
-The student will be given an admission slip and assigned an unexcused tardy.
 If a student has early dismissal the students must sign out at the front office before leaving school.
 Students must sign in at the attendance office immediately upon return to school from an early dismissal.
 Note: Students who do not have a lunch pass are not to leave campus for lunch.
 If a student becomes sick, the student should report to the front office where office personnel will attempt to contact the parent/guardian.
 If a parent or guardian cannot be contacted the student must return to class until contact has been made.